mozilla-services/docs/source/keyexchange/user-flow.rst

 Desired User Flow
 =================

+There are two possible scenarios when pairing two devices.
+In the simplest case, one of the devices is already connected to Sync.
+This is the only scenario considered in **v1/v2**.
+In other other scenario, none of the devices are connected to Sync and the user has to connect to or create a Sync account on one of them after the pairing.
+This scenario is new in **v3**.

+For the sake of this document, "Mobile" refers to the a mobile device or a desktop computer and "Desktop" refers to a desktop computer.

-1. User chooses "quick setup" on new device
+1. User chooses "Pair Device" on Mobile.
-2. Device displays a setup key that contains both the initial secret and a channel ID
+2. Mobile displays a setup key that contains both the initial secret and a channel ID.
-3. On a device that is authenticated, user chooses "add another device" and is prompted for that key
+3. On Desktop, user chooses "Pair Device" according to the instructions displayed on Device.
-4. The two devices exchange messages to build the secure tunnel
+4. Mobile and Desktop exchange messages to build the secure channel
-5. The already-authenticated device passes all credentials (username/password/sync key) to the new device
+5. Once the channel has been established and Mobile and Desktop are "paired", the user creates a Sync account on Desktop and Desktop uploads its data to the server during the first sync.
+This step is not present in v1/v2 of this flow.
+It can be omitted if the user already has an account, of course.
+6. Desktop transmits the Sync account credentials (username, password, Sync Key) to Mobiel via the channel.
-6. New device completes setup and starts syncing
+7. Mobile completes setup and starts syncing.

 Overview
 ========